HomeAbout Me

 About Sergei UpstateNY

 Sergei UpstateNY is the founder, designer, content writer, photographer and editor of MetalDetectingWorld.com.
 He has been an avid metaldetectorist since 1993, and a tester of metal detectors and accessories since 1998.
-His articles, tutorials and guides on metal detecting contain original content because the information in them is based on his own experience in metal detecting and treasure hunting, as well as his considerable experience in field-testing various mid-range and high-end metal detectors.
+His articles, tutorials and guides on metal detecting contain original content based on his own experience in metal detecting and treasure hunting, as well as his considerable experience in field-testing various mid-range and high-end metal detectors.

 Seregei UpstateNY